mhooten/mhooten.github.io/_pages/about.md

   - /about.html
 ---

+* New paper accepted in JABES:

+Lu, X., Y. Kanno, G. Valentine, M. Kulp, and M.B.
+Hooten.
+(In Press).
+Regularized latent trajectory models for spatio-temporal population dynamics.
+Journal of Agricultural, Biological and Environmental Statistics.

 * New paper accepted in Movement Ecology:

 Valle, D., N. Attias, J.A.
 Cullen, M.B.
 Hooten, A. Giroux, L. Gustavo, R. Oliveira-Santos, A.L.J.
 Desbiez, and R.J.
 Fletcher.
 (In Press).
 Bridging the gap between movement data and connectivity analysis using the Time-Explicit Habitat Selection (TEHS) model.
 Movement Ecology.